 Whatever your motivation, volunteering for the university is a great way to make a real difference to our students, no matter how much time you have available.
 Hundreds of alumni are already part of our volunteering community – from across the world!

 Whether you can offer 30 minutes or 30 hours, discover stories from our current volunteers to inspire you – see how volunteering can help you achieve your goals and support others towards their own too.

-Describe yourself in three words: Curious, ambitious, enthusiastic!
+Describe yourself in three words: Ambitious, Focused, Inquisitive.

-Describe yourself in three words: Methodical, passionate, African!
+Describe yourself in three words: Continous improvemnt, Ambitious, Enthusiastic!

-Describe yourself in three words: Passionate, friendly, reliable.
+Describe yourself in three words: Optimistic, adventurous, people-person.